mitranim/mitranim.github.io/src/html/thoughts/cheating-for-performance-pjax.md

 Also, I can't overstate how wasteful it is to execute all scripts on each new page load, which is typical for most websites.
-I just checked [wired.com](http://wired.com) and the total time to execute all scripts was **480 ms** _before_ ads kicked in.
+I just checked [wired.com](http://wired.com) and the total execution time of all scripts was **480 ms** _before_ ads kicked in.
 Each new page reruns all scripts.
 Using pjax, you can eliminate this waste, keeping your website more responsive and saving the visitors' CPU cycles and battery life.